6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 However, a large tooth chip or break is a dental emergency.
 Large tooth breaks can create severe pain and increase the risk of damage to your teeth and gums.
 A broken tooth can create pain when biting and chewing.
 A jagged, broken tooth can also cut the soft tissue in your mouth.

-Rinse your mouth with cool water if you have just broken your tooth.
+If you have just broken your tooth, rinse your mouth with cool water.
 Then, use a clean cloth to apply gentle pressure to your tooth.
 Bring any pieces that break off of your tooth.
 You can place the broken piece in a cup of saliva to keep it moist for transport to our office.
 Additionally, you can take pain medication as needed before you reach our office.

-It is essential to contact our office if you have a large break in your tooth.
+If you have a large break in your tooth, it is essential to contact our office.
 If tooth damage exposes the inner layer, your tooth is prone to infection.
 Harmful bacteria can enter your tooth and affect the nerves, cells, and blood vessels that keep your tooth alive.
 Emergency dental treatment for a broken tooth can save your tooth and prevent further dental problems.

 Treatment for a Chipped Tooth in Owens Cross Roads, AL